forthright48/notes/regex.md

 Use the following syntax to build regex

 ```
-regex = /regex-expression/flag
+regexp = /regex-expression/flag
 match = regexp.exec(a_string_to_match_against)
 ```

-Returns captured groups in a 1-indexed array.
+Returns captured groups in a 1-indexed array (because match[0] contains the input).

+If no match occurs, it returns null.

 # Non Capturing Group
 `/(?:whatever)/`

 `(?:)` is a non-capturing group